tkmagesh/Synechron-Go-Dec-2023/readme.md

     - byte (alias for uint8)
     - rune (alias for int32) (unicode code point)

-## Variables
+## Variables & Constants
-    - declaration using "var" keyword or ":="
+    - variables declared using "var" keyword or ":="
+    - constants declared using "const" keyword
     - Function Scope
         - Cannot have unused variables
         - Can use ":="
+        - Can have unused constants
     - Package Scope
         - Can have unused variables
         - Cannot use ":="
+        - Can have unused constants

+## iota (contant values auto generated)